Chinese Civil War: Communist insurgency (1927–1937)

-On 1 August 1927, the Communist Party launched an uprising in Nanchang against the Nationalist government in Wuhan.
+On 1 August 1927, the CCP launched an uprising in Nanchang against the Nationalist government in Wuhan.
 This conflict led to the creation of the Red Army.
 On 4 August, the main forces of the Red Army left Nanchang and headed southwards for an assault on Guangdong.
 Nationalist forces quickly reoccupied Nanchang while the remaining members of the CCP in Nanchang went into hiding.
-A CCP meeting on 7 August confirmed the objective of the party was to seize the political power by force, but the CCP was quickly suppressed the next day on 8 August by the Nationalist government in Wuhan led by Wang Jingwei.
-On 14 August, Chiang Kai-shek announced his temporary retirement, as the Wuhan faction and Nanjing faction of the Kuomintang were allied once again with common goal of suppressing the Communist Party after the earlier split.
+A CCP meeting on 7 August confirmed the objective of the party was to seize political power by force, but the CCP was quickly suppressed the next day by the Nationalist government in Wuhan, led by Wang Jingwei.
+On 14 August, Chiang Kai-shek announced his temporary retirement, as the Wuhan faction and Nanjing faction of the Kuomintang were allied once again with common goal of suppressing the CCP after the earlier split.
+Wang Jingwei took the leadership of KMT after Chiang.

 Attempts were later made by the CCP to take the cities of Changsha, Shantou and Guangzhou.
 The Red Army consisting of mutinous former National Revolutionary Army (NRA) soldiers as well as armed peasants established control over several areas in southern China.
 KMT forces continued to attempt to suppress the rebellions.
 Then, in September, Wang Jingwei was forced out of Wuhan.
 September also saw an unsuccessful armed rural insurrection, known as the Autumn Harvest Uprising, led by Mao Zedong.
-Borodin then returned to the USSR in October via Mongolia.
+Borodin then returned to the Soviet Union in October via Mongolia.
 In November, Chiang Kai-shek went to Shanghai and invited Wang to join him.
 On 11 December, the CCP started the Guangzhou Uprising, establishing a soviet there the next day, but lost the city by 13 December to a counter-attack under the orders of General Zhang Fakui.
 On 16 December, Wang Jingwei fled to France.
 There were now three capitals in China: the internationally recognized republic capital in Beijing, the CCP and left-wing KMT at Wuhan and the right-wing KMT regime at Nanjing, which would remain the KMT capital for the next decade.